jaystack/functionly-doc/wiki/functionly-readme.md

 export const helloworld = HelloWorld.createInvoker()
 ```
 ### Resolve parameter values
-In the `handle` method if you use the `@param` property decorator for a parameter then it resolve the value from a request context.
+In the `handle` method if you use the `@param` property decorator for a parameter then it resolves the value from a request context.
 ```js
 import { FunctionalService, rest, description, param } from 'functionly'